-In response a Zulu force of 40,000, armed mostly with assegais, was mobilized against the British expeditionary force of 15,000 (split up into three 5,000 man columns), with 15,000 Zulus engaging approximately 1700 British and Native soldiers (the majority of the column had gone off with Lord Chelmsford to establish the next campsite), while a further 4000/5000 cut off the retreat and acted as reserve.
+In response a Zulu force of 40,000, armed mostly with assegais, was mobilized against the British expeditionary force of 15,000 (split up into three 5,000 man columns), with 15,000 Zulus engaging approximately 1,700 British and Native soldiers (the majority of the column had gone off with Lord Chelmsford to establish the next campsite), while a further 4000/5000 cut off the retreat and acted as reserve.
 Of the British force, 55 men survived.
 Underestimating Zulu numbers and capabilities met with bad leadership as the British lost the initial Battle of Isandlwana.
-Immediately after this, 139 British soldiers managed to hold off the 4500 (estimates vary) Zulus who had made up the reserve at Isandlwana and were looking for a fight, attacking their garrison for over twelve hours arrived at the Battle of Rorke's Drift, which resulted in eleven Victoria Crosses being awarded, a record for a single action unsurpassed to this date.
+Immediately after this, 4,500 (estimates vary) Zulus who had made up the reserve at Isandlwana went and attacked the British hospital post at Rorke's Drift, only to be beaten off by the 139-strong garrison in a fight which lasted twelve hours, resulting in eleven Victoria Crosses being awarded, a record for a single action unsurpassed to this date.

-The British would also lose another decisive conflict during Siege of Eshowe, and a major contingent of their forces decided to make a Tactical Withdrawal following news of the defeat at Isandlwana.
+The British would win a decisive conflict during Siege of Eshowe, and a major contingent of their forces decided to make a Tactical Withdrawal following news of the defeat at Isandlwana.
 This left only a single small British force in Zululand, unable to advance alone.

 With the British invasion force crippled, Cetshwayo was left in an odd position.
 He hadn't anticipated such a decisive victory over the invaders, albeit at distressingly heavy losses (he said, on receiving news of the victory, "An assegai has been thrust into the belly of my nation"), and hadn't planned to follow them into neighbouring Natal.
 Indeed, he wanted peace and had specifically ordered his men not to invade Natal.
 With the exception of those at Rorke's Drift, which is considered a national embarrassment by the Zulus - not for the loss, but for the fact that they disobeyed their King's orders - they obeyed.